Skip to main content

 Remove keys that exist in non-primary locales but not in the primary locale:

-When neither --unused nor --orphan is specified, both types are cleaned.
+When --rules is not specified, both unused and orphan keys are cleaned.

 Safety Checks